redhat-cop/infra.support_assist/README.md

 ## Roadmap (in no specific order)

   - Add support for attaching other common diagnostic files.
-  - Add support for grabbing output from one more more API calls
+  - Add support for grabbing output from one or more API calls

 ## Contributing to this collection